mmahesh/dstack_multiple_gpu/blog_post.md

 torchvision
 pytorch-lightning==1.6.2
 ```
+The rest of the files will be detailed later in this blog.

 # Brief Primer on Pytorch Lightning

 As mentioned earlier,  we use the Pytorch Lightning framework to create our deep learning models.

 Pytorch Lightning is a deep learning framework built on pure PyTorch without having to write the boilerplate code.
 In essence, the training of complex deep learning models becomes straightforward.
 For example, with Pytorch Lightning the training of a deep learning model on a CPU, a GPU, and multiple GPUs can be done seamlessly without having to write large chunks of code for each case seperately.

+For further information, please see [here](https://www.pytorchlightning.ai/).

 ## Pytorch Lightning Imports
 We now focus on the contents of the `train.py` file in our current working directory.